The Personalized Privacy Assistant Project

 The Internet of Things (IoT) and Big Data are making it impractical for people to keep up with the many different ways in which their data can potentially be collected and processed.
 What is needed is a new, more scalable paradigm that empowers users to regain appropriate control over their data.
 We envision personalized privacy assistants as intelligent agents capable of learning the privacy preferences of their users over time, semi-automatically configuring many settings, and making many privacy decisions on their behalf.
 Through targeted interactions, privacy assistants will help their users better appreciate the ramifications associated with the processing of their data, and empower them to control such processing in an intuitive and effective manner.
 This includes selectively alerting users about practices they may not feel comfortable with, confirming with users privacy settings the assistants are not sure how to configure, refining models of their user’s preferences over time, and occasionally nudging users to carefully (re)consider the implications of some of their privacy decisions.
 Ultimately, these assistants will learn our preferences and help us more effectively manage our privacy settings across a wide range of devices and environments without the need for frequent interruptions.

 Our project combines multiple research strands, each focusing on complementary research questions and elements of functionality.
 Our work is driven by user-centered design processes that translate personal privacy preference models, transparency mechanisms and dialog primitives into personalized privacy assistant functionality.
-Lab experiments and pilot studies help us evaluate and refine our functionality.
+We employ a wide range of quantitative and qualitative research methods, inlcuding data mining, machine learning, lab experiments, surveys and interviews, to evaluate and refine our functionality.

 We are developing user-oriented machine learning techniques to capture people’s privacy preferences and expectations.
 These models are used to help users manage an otherwise unmanageable number of privacy decisions.
 This includes recommending or semi-automating the configuration of many privacy settings for individual users.